The Soft Parade

 The Soft Parade is the fourth studio album by American rock band the Doors, released on July 18, 1969, by Elektra Records.
 Most of the album was recorded following a grueling tour during which the band was left with little time to compose new material.
 Record producer Paul A. Rothchild recommended a total departure from the Doors' first three albums: develop a fuller sound by incorporating brass and string arrangements provided by Paul Harris.
-Lead singer Jim Morrison, who was dealing with personal issues and focusing more on his poetry, was less involved in the songwriting process, letting guitarist Robby Krieger to increase his own creative output.
+Lead singer Jim Morrison, who was dealing with personal issues and focusing more on his poetry, was less involved in the songwriting process, allowing guitarist Robby Krieger to increase his own creative output.

 The album peaked at number six on the Billboard 200, but it failed to retain audiences in the UK and other European countries that their previous album, Waiting for the Sun, had succeeded in engaging.
 Three preceding singles, "Touch Me", "Wishful Sinful", and "Tell All the People", were included on The Soft Parade, with the former becoming another Top 10 hit for the Doors.
 Another single, "Runnin' Blue", also followed the album's distribution.
 Upon release, The Soft Parade was denounced by both music critics and the band's underground music scene followers, who viewed the album as the Doors' trending into popular music.
-Over time, historians have reassessed the album and its critical standing has slightly improved, but it is still widely considered the group's weakest effort with Morrison.
+Over time, historians have reassessed the album and its critical standing has slightly improved, but it is still widely considered to be the group's weakest effort with Morrison.

 Background

 By mid-1968, the Doors had established themselves as one of the most popular groups in the US.
-The band's third studio album, Waiting for the Sun, released in July of the same year, became the Doors' only number one hit on the Billboard 200, while also spawning their second single to peak at number one with "Hello, I Love You".
+The band's third studio album, Waiting for the Sun, released in July of that year, became the Doors' only number one hit on the Billboard 200 while spawning "Hello, I Love You", their second number one single.
 The album was the first commercial breakthrough for the band in the UK, reaching number 16 on the UK Albums Chart.
-After the release of Waiting for the Sun, the Doors commanded substantial performance fees and played before large crowds in arenas such as the L.A.
+After the release of Waiting for the Sun, the Doors commanded substantial performance fees and played before large crowds in such arenas as the L.A.
 Forum, the Hollywood Bowl, and Madison Square Garden.
-Additionally, local Los Angeles Top 40 radio stations, particularly KHJ Radio, which had previously refused to play the band's records, began sponsoring the Doors' live performances.
-Initial sessions for the album occurred on July 26, 1968 when the band recorded "Wild Child" and "Wishful Sinful" ("Easy Ride" was a Waiting for the Sun leftover, captured on March 3, 1968).
-In September 1968, the group played dates in Europe, along with Jefferson Airplane, before ending their long, grueling touring schedule with nine concerts back in the US.
-While the 1968 tours managed to capitalize on the chart success of Waiting for the Sun, it also left little time for the Doors to compose new songs for The Soft Parade, having already exhausted all the material from Morrison's songbooks.
+Additionally, local Los Angeles Top 40 radio stations, KHJ Radio in particular, which had previously refused to play the band's records, began sponsoring the Doors' live performances.
+Initial sessions for the album occurred on July 26, 1968, when the band recorded "Wild Child" and "Wishful Sinful". ("Easy Ride" was a Waiting for the Sun leftover, recorded on March 3, 1968.)
+In September 1968, the group played dates in Europe with Jefferson Airplane, before ending their long, grueling tour schedule with nine concerts in the US.
+While the 1968 tours managed to capitalize on the chart success of Waiting for the Sun, it left little time for the Doors to compose new songs for The Soft Parade, having already exhausted all the material from Morrison's songbooks.